OutSystems/docs-support/src/security/vulnerabilities/intro.md

 # Vulnerabilities

-## OutSystems public vulnerability disclosure policy
+## OutSystems public vulnerability policy

 This policy was created to provide our customers guidance and information in the event of a vulnerability reported in an OutSystems product.
 It's essential to ensure that our customers have a consistent and unambiguous resource to understand how OutSystems responds to events of this nature.

-The OutSystems vulnerability disclosure policy covers:
+The OutSystems vulnerability policy covers:

 * OutSystems components